-Kelly Surname Genealogy
+Kelly Surname Meaning

 Kelly has been adapted to mean “brave warrior” in many English-speaking armies and as “warrior princess” in American popular culture.

 - Has Anyone Seen Kelly?